 The Closest Airport to Transylvania

 The closest airport to Transylvania is the Henry Coandă airport in Bucharest.
-But why waste time on another trip, rather than just land on Cluj Napoca’s International Airport, the second most busy airport in Romania.
+But why waste time on another trip, rather than just land on Cluj Napoca’s International Airport, the second busiest airport in Romania.
 Of course, there are other transited international airports in Transylvania like the ones in Timișoara, Sibiu, and Oradea.
 In case you find flights to any of them, and decide to board, you will be closer to Transylvania than ever.

 After a flight to Cluj, you probably might want to enjoy the city for a few days.
 Then, your Transylvanian tour continues with Oradea only to arrive in Brașov for a final medieval city exploration.
 We think it is the best way to cover all the most famous Transylvanian cities.
 However, it is easier to plan for a family holiday in Transylvania, if you take into account a car rental service.
 Here‘s one of the many online places where you can rent cars in Romania.